-The service chronicles listed below were published in the Spring 2017 issue of the KEMSA Chronicle magazine.
+The service chronicles listed below were published in the Winter 2022 issue of the KEMSA Chronicle magazine.
 If you would like to submit news from your service for publication in the magazine and on this website, view information about submitting your news here.

 After a site review on Oct.
 27-28, 2022 by the CAAS site reviewers, the Commission on Accreditation of Ambulance Services granted a full three-year accreditation to the AMR Kansas combined operations of KC Metro, Topeka, Linn County, and Wabaunsee County on November 3.

 Becoming CAAS accredited is a lengthy process that requires the service to look at all aspects of the operation, from patient care, vehicle maintenance, employee policies, to employee benefits, and many others.
 By maintaining this accreditation, AMR ensures that the standards CAAS requires are maintained which, in turn ensures that the ambulance service provides quality patient care, while at the same time maintaining high standards in all other areas of the operation.

 Without support from all areas of the operation, from the newest employee to the regional directors, it would be difficult if not impossible to maintain the accreditation.
 AMR Kansas is proud to be one of two services in the state of Kansas to achieve and maintain CAAS accreditation.